Cuban Social Policy Course 2020

-Participants will read two books, Cuban Revelations and Race in Cuba, meet four times during the spring semester, and travel to the historically rich city of Havana, Cuba, for nine days.
+Participants will meet four times during the spring semester, and travel to the historically rich city of Havana, Cuba, for eight days.
 Each student will choose a social issue of interest and gather information on the topic throughout the course.
 After returning from Cuba, each student will write a research paper on the social issue in Cuba, how it is addressed through policies, programs, and organizations, and possible lessons for the U.S.

 For more information and to apply for the program visit www.abroad.pitt.edu/cubansocialpolicy

 Estimated cost: $2049 (Please note important estimate details)

 Application deadline: The 2020 trip is booked.
 Applications for the 2021 trip will be available in October.

 Course dates: March 7th, 2020 - March 14th, 2020

 During the spring of 2015, ten students traveled to Cuba for this one-credit graduate course.
 Taught by School of Social Work Dean Larry E. Davis, Associate Dean Valire Carr Copeland and Center Coordinator Sara Berg, the course focused on education, economics, public health, mental health, gender concerns, social security, and social work.
 The center has offered this course in the spring of 2010, 2012, 2013 and 2014.